Machine Creation for Hyper-V

 Before you start

-The first time you create an image template for publishing layered images to machine creation, you need to add a new Hyper-V connector configuration for that location.
+The first time you create an image template for publishing layered images to machine creation, you need to add a Hyper-V connector configuration for that location.

 App Layering requirements